August 30, 2024

 • Dirty or Clogged Filters: Filters become less efficient as dirt and particles gather over time.
 A dirty filter cannot catch microscopic particles, resulting in cloudy water.

-• Improper Filtration Time: Running your pool filter for a short time can result in cloudy water.
+• Improper Filtration Time: Running your swimming pool filter for a short time can result in cloudy water.
 Ideally, your filter should run for at least 8 to 12 hours each day, especially during peak swimming season.

 Environmental Factors

-Several environmental factors might lead to cloudy pool water, mainly if your pool is always open to the components or is used.
+Several environmental factors might lead to cloudy swimming pool water, mainly if your pool is always open to the components or is used.

 • Debris: Leaves, dirt, seeds, and other debris can gather in your pool and cause cloudiness if not removed quickly.